davebleigh/GettingAndCleaningData/codebook.md

 names ( cmbData ) <- gsub ( "AccelerometerJerkMean\\)",  "AccelerometerJerkMean", names ( cmbData ) )

-#
+# Step 5
-# Now we can perform Step 5 of the course instructions, creating a tidy data set
-# with the average of each variable for each activity and each subject.
+Now we can perform Step 5 of the course instructions, creating a tidy data set with the average of each variable for each activity and each subject.
-#

 tidyData <- aggregate ( . ~ Activity + Subject, cmbData, mean )

-#
+# Writing the Results
-# Write out the data so we can upload for marking.
+All that is left is to write out the data so we can upload for marking.
 The instructions requested no row mames.
-#

 write.table ( tidyData, "tidydata.txt", row.names = FALSE )